Untitled (2022)

 by Mikki Stelder

-This work is part of an ongoing collaboration initiated by artist and curator Sithabile Mlotshwa, and with Rudy Chotoe aka di Damsko.
+This work was part of a collaboration initiated by artist and curator Sithabile Mlotshwa and Rudy Chotoe aka di Damsko.

 It was included in Sithabile Mlotshwa’s exhibition 6 - 15 July 2022 at Arti et Amicitiae (Rokin 1121012 LB Amsterdam)

-It is situated in the larger context of Sithabile Mlotshwa’s current project: In Search of Ubuntu – Legacies of Imperial Projects, re-Remembering & re-Thinking “Empire” in relation to “Civilisation” the West and the Rest.
+The project was situated in the larger context of Sithabile Mlotshwa’s project: In Search of Ubuntu – Legacies of Imperial Projects, re-Remembering & re-Thinking “Empire” in relation to “Civilisation” the West and the Rest.